gravityfargo/TaskProject/README.md

 - if more than one database colum is changed, you must migrate from scratch, so remove the "migrations" folder before running make migrations and migrate
 - whenever changes are made to models.py, run makemigrations

-## Extending the base.html template for individual apps
+## Extending the base.html template for new apps
 ```
 {% extends "base.html" %}
 {% block title %}NEW_APP_NAME{% endblock title %}